The curvature of almost Robinson manifolds: Geometric applications

-Further, since the almost Robinson structures are integrable, the Weyl tensor satisfies the condition \eqref{eq-int-condition} (or equivalently \eqref{eq-int-cond-Rob}).
+Further, since the almost Robinson structures are integrable and co-integrable, the Weyl tensor satisfies the condition \eqref{eq-int-condition} (or equivalently \eqref{eq-int-cond-Rob}).
 However, it is not algebraically `special' in the sense of \eqref{eq-alg-special}.
-For otherwise, it would be of Weyl type II (or D) in the null alignment formalism of \cites{Coley2004}.
-But it is shown in \cite{Godazgar2009} that this spacetime is algebraically general, i.e. of Weyl type G, i.e. there is no null direction with respect to which the Weyl tensor satisfies the weakest algebraic condition \eqref{eq-Petrov-Weyl-I} in this scheme.
+For otherwise, it would be of Petrov type II (or D) in the null alignment formalism of \cites{Coley2004}.
+But it is shown in \cite{Godazgar2009} that this spacetime is algebraically general, i.e. of Petrov type G, i.e. there is no null direction with respect to which the Weyl tensor satisfies the weakest algebraic condition \eqref{eq-Petrov-Weyl-I} in this scheme.

 In addition, the two sets of $1$-forms $\{\bm{\kappa}',\bm{\mu}',\bm{\nu}'\}$ and $\{\bm{\lambda}',\bm{\mu}',\bm{\nu}'\}$ where

 define two distinct almost Robinson structures.
 Since $\dd \bm{\kappa}' = \frac{M}{4r^2} \left( 1 - \frac{M}{r} \right)^{-\frac{1}{2}} \bm{\nu}' \wedge \left( \bm{\kappa}' + \bm{\lambda}' \right)$, these are clearly non-integrable.
 Computing the Weyl tensor shows that \eqref{eq-int-cond-Rob} is nonetheless satisfied with respect to any of these. \end{exa}